vitaliy-ukiru/fsm-telebot/SECURITY.md

 # Security Policy

 ## Supported Versions
-At current moment full support presents only for v2.x
+At current moment full support presents only for v2.x and _with telebot v4_

 For v1.3.x will release only bug-fixes and possible service updates for support work.